ozzieba/aider/prompt_patterns.md

 > for the bates range report, use duckdb joins rather than pandas apply; generally, each row should represent a contiguous range of bates numbers where all the numbers are in the same set of production files (ie, between bates_begin and bates_ned for some row in the dat file); for each such consolidated range, show me bates_begin, bates_end, production files

+> if chunks_order is not in Elastic, let's compute it as simply the sequential chunk id order within this RecordDatum/referent

+> let's have the lance migrations do nothing if not K8S=1

+> in `BatchedCreateEmbeddingsJob`, let's get the chunk IDs from Elastic rather than PG

+> let's create a Sidekiq job that can run an arbitrary method of an arbitrary module with arbitrary args.
+Likewise something that can call an arbitrary method on an arbitrary ActiveRecord object, by class and id

+> let's implement the first of our stateless transformations, create_chunks; in particular, we want it to be a Ruby module that just wraps the stateless Python `SentenceChunker`  and `TableChunker`  methods; it should take a filename to read from and a filename to write to. it should read either text or a binary (xls, csv, etc), and write the chunks as an arrow table.
+Use PyCall.
+Don't implement retries, or anything else at this stage, just the stateless transformation between files.

+> let's add methods to Transformation::Base that allow chaining and error handling, like && and || in bash; these methods should take a sequence of transformations and create a composite transformation that follows the desired logic.

+> let's also implement sidekiq versions of and_then / or_else that use Sidekiq batch callbacks etc

+> let's define a way to retrieve error information from a failed transformation, including chained transformations

 ### 3. Debugging & Troubleshooting

 These are reactive prompts used when an error occurs.
 The user provides context about the failure (error messages, stack traces, symptoms) and asks for a fix.